Akrshu/networkwalks-B082-week2-CyberSecurity-john-/README.md

 ## 🏁 Conclusion

 These practical modules were a significant part of my cybersecurity learning journey.
-From understanding how password hashes can be extracted and tested in controlled environments, to setting up an MCP-based security environment with **Claude Desktop** and **HexStrike AI**, the exercises provided valuable hands-on exposure to modern cybersecurity workflows.
+From understanding how password hashes can be extracted and tested in controlled environments, to generating and cracking hashes with the **NetworkWalks tools**, to setting up an MCP-based security environment with **Claude Desktop** and **HexStrike AI** — the exercises provided valuable hands-on exposure to modern cybersecurity workflows.

 More importantly, this experience reinforced the value of **learning by doing** — understanding the underlying technology and continuously developing a practical security mindset.